Expert Legal Assistance from Discrimination Claims Solicitors in Manchester and London

 - Maternity discrimination

-The Equality Act 2010 protects employees from direct and indirect discrimination, harassment, victimisation, and the duty of the employer to make reasonable adjustments for employees who are disabled.
+The Equality Act 2010 is the act of discrimination that protects employees from direct and indirect discrimination, harassment, victimisation, and the duty of the employer to make reasonable adjustments for employees who are disabled.

 For more information regarding legal funding options, please click here for more information.